tucunduva/ardour3-floss-tutorial/_posts/2014-04-20-how-to-contribute.md

 ## Advanced editing

 You can do quite a lot of editing and writing directly from your browser using the method outlined above.
-For more extensive contributions, however, a common workflow is to clone the GitHub repository on your computer, make changes locally, preview them with Jekyll, commit and push changes to your online repository, and later create a pull request.
+For more extensive contributions, however, a common work flow is to clone the GitHub repository on your computer, make changes locally, preview them with Jekyll, commit and push changes to your online repository, and later create a pull request.
 The description below assumes you are minimally comfortable using the command line from a terminal.
 It also assumes you have successfully installed Jekyll ([http://jekyllrb.com/docs/installation/](http://jekyllrb.com/docs/installation/)) to preview changes locally.

 Basic steps: